Project

 U.S. Public Lands and Rivers Conservation

-In the United States, the vitality of ecosystems and economies are deeply intertwined.
+In the United States, ecological and economic vitality are deeply intertwined.
 Healthy lands, rivers, and wildlife can sustain local communities with clean air, affordable food and water, and strong tourism and outdoor recreation industries.

-But fragmentation has degraded the quality and abundance of terrestrial and aquatic landscapes, even as demand for their resources grows.
-More than 2.6 million miles of paved roads carve up important habitat, and tens of thousands of dams and other barriers disrupt the flow of rivers, yet a significant portion of the nation’s public lands and rivers lack permanent federal or state safeguards.
+But habitat fragmentation has degraded the quality and abundance of the nation’s landscapes, even as demand for their resources grows.
+More than 2.6 million miles of paved roads carve up important habitat, tens of thousands of dams and other barriers disrupt the flow of rivers, and nearly 90% of the nation’s publicly owned and managed lands and rivers lack permanent federal or state safeguards.

 Trust Magazine